Da'at Miqra

 Da’at Miqra (דעת מקרא) is a series of volumes of Hebrew-language biblical commentary published by the Jerusalem-based Mossad Harav Kook and constitutes a cornerstone of contemporary Israeli Orthodox bible scholarship.
-The project was headed by Yehuda Kiel, who received the Israel Prize for his part in the enterprise.
+The project, also referred to as Daat Mikra, was headed by Yehuda Kiel, who received the Israel Prize for his part in the enterprise.

 Overview

 The singularity of Da’at Miqra lies in its combination of a traditional outlook and the findings of modern research.
 The Da’at Miqra editors have sought to present an interpretation based primarily upon Peshat — the direct, literal reading of the text — as opposed to Drash.
 They do so by incorporating geographic references, archaeological findings and textual analysis, presenting a clear link between the commentary's traditional approach and contemporary methodology.
 There has been some suggestion that the Da’at Miqra‘s dualistic approach reflects an underlying polemic against biblical criticism, without directly addressing the views and queries of bible critics but via a commentary aimed at debunking their methodology.